SirIle/es2017-sequelize-demo/README.md

 After that the reports can be found from under *coverage/lcov-report* folder, open the *index.html* with a browser/preview.

+## Hands on exercises

+### Code coverage

+Run and check the code coverage.
+Check what isn't covered in the *users* service and add a test for the missing functionality to increase the coverage.

+### New field in the database

+During the exercise a new field is introduced into the database.
+Add the field to the model and ensure that the information is correctly relayed to the caller.

+### Implement a new endpoint

+A new requirement from the client arrives and they need to be able to query users based on the first name.
+Add a new endpoint and functionality for the functionality.
+Don't forget the tests.

 ## Setting up the database

 This needs to be done only once as the participants are sharing the same